getzola/zola/docs/content/documentation/getting-started/cli-usage.md

 weight = 2
 +++

-Zola only has 3 commands: init, build and serve.
+Zola only has 4 commands: `init`, `build`, `serve` and `check`.

 You can view the help of the whole program by running `zola --help` and the command help by running `zola <cmd> --help`.

 ## init

-Creates the directory structure used by Zola at the given directory.
+Creates the directory structure used by Zola at the given directory after asking a few basic configuration questions.
+Any choices made during those prompts can easily be changed by modifying the `config.toml`.

 ```bash
 $ zola init my_site